raspberrypilearning/c3-wolfram-rock-paper-scissors/en/step_6.md

-## Building an Interface
+## Create an interface

-One design decision we can make for this project is removing the frames on buttons.
-The button acts in exactly the same way, it just doesn't have a frame around it.
+If you want to, you can remove the frames on the buttons.
+The button will do the same thing, but it will not have a frame around it.

 ```Button[rock, Appearance -> None]```